 |GT40 - Cobra||145cc||61cc||1.85||1.54|

-The GT40 heads have thermactor holes built in to connect to the EGR/smog equipment whereas the GT40P heads us an external EGR connective system.
+The GT40 heads have thermactor holes built in to connect to the EGR/smog equipment whereas the GT40P heads use an external EGR connective system.
 The GT40P heads also had a different spark plug placement making header choice important.
-GT40P specific headers are needed unless you use spark plug wires with 90 degree boots to clear the heads.
+GT40P specific headers are needed unless you use spark plug wires with 90-degree boots to clear the heads.